-There is a cultural and academic rift between traditional knowledge of indigenous people and dominant society.
+There is a cultural and academic rift between the traditional knowledge of indigenous people and dominant society.
 Within the dominant culture indigenous ways of knowing are given little credence outside of curiosity.
 Abenaki people have lived in their homeland for more than ten thousand years.
 They intimately knew the land and its people, human and non-human, and actively shaped the world.
 We still are.
-Our worldview and contributions to this place can be reimagined and used as a guidepost to understand our place within the circle of creation and to help other people understand we are holding a space next to us.
+Our worldview and contributions to this place can be reimagined and used as a guidepost to understand our place within the circle of creation and to help other people understand the space we are holding.
 What our ancestors had to teach is not only valuable but essential.
 It can be used to heal historical trauma, instill resiliency, and reinstate the key ingredient for a more beautiful world - reciprocity.
 Come explore Abenaki ways of knowing and discuss how to grow a better path for the next generations.

 Join us for a presentation with Melody Walker Brook.
 Afterwards there will be time for questions, small group discussion, personal processing and a closing circle.

 Cost: $25 (sliding scale $5-50).
 No one turned away.